 1,950 - 2,000 meters above sea level

 Very first specialty coffee to come out of Colón Genova in Nariño.
 Production, harvest, wet- and dry milling all done by the Argote family.
 Produced without pesticides, the Argote family inspect all coffee trees visually for signs of leaf rust.
-Active educators about specialty coffee among fellow producers in the village.
+Actively creating a village of specialty coffee producers.

 2015: installed hulling machine to allow direct export, first ever export of Argote family's coffee, obtained independent exporter license

 2016: built covered and raised drying beds, installed fermentation tanks, hosted first ever Field Barista Project, created first honey and natural tests, exported first cascara, helped Muñoz Diaz family process and export their microlot.

-fully washed: hand picked, depulped, washed with mountain water, fermented for 18 hours, sun dried on concrete patios and on raised beds, manually sorted at the farm in four separate rounds, hulled and packed at the Argote family farm.
+fully washed: hand picked, depulped, washed with mountain water, fermented for 18-24 hours, sun dried on concrete patios and on raised “drawers” with high air flow, manually sorted at the farm in four separate rounds, hulled and bagged at the Argote family farm.

 PRICE breakdown (EUR/KG)

 € 9,82 =

-The price you pay for this coffee p/kg.
+The average price you pay for Argote coffee p/kg.
 This Side Up pays US$ 7,26 straight to the Argote family.
 From this, they pay for the harvest, wet- and dry milling and local transport of the coffee, and retain around 50% more than they received from selling their parchment on the open market.

 € 6,24 + € 0,43 +

 The price we pay Juan Pablo Argote for his green (milled) coffee.
 It is quite rare to pay the export price straight to a smallholder grower.
 The extra €0,43 is a premium that in 2015 financed 50% of a new hulling machine.
 In 2016, they spent their premium on raised drying beds and a trip to Holland.
-In 2017, they reserve the premium for another drying bed expansion and a brand new nursery..
+In 2017 and 2018, they reserved the premium for another drying bed expansion and a brand new nursery..

 € 0,65 +